MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 ## 1. Learn about HoloLens 2 Industrial Edition

-The HoloLens 2 Industrial Edition is designed to be used in specialized areas that HoloLens 2 couldn't before.
-The Industrial Edition was designed to be able to be used in both clean rooms or with Intrinsic Safety in mind, which are defined as.
+The HoloLens 2 Industrial Edition has enhanced the HoloLens 2 with new materials and certifications allowing for use in specialized areas.
+The Industrial Edition was designed to be able to be used in both clean rooms or with Intrinsic Safety in mind, which are defined as:

 - **Intrinsic Safety (i.e., Hazardous Locations)​** - Environment where flammable gasses, vapors, or liquids exist but are generally not present in ignitable concentrations during normal operations.
 - **Clean room​** - Environment where the quantity of foreign particles is limited and restricted, and objects in these spaces have limits on shedding, outgassing, and contaminant retention.

 As a result of being UL Class 1 Div 2 certified for safety, and having clean room certified materials​ the HoloLens 2 Industrial Edition can now be used in new work environments.
 These include but are not limited to: semiconductor / silicon manufacturing​, oil & gas/chemicals industry​, and pharmaceutical manufacturing.